QGEP/docs/en/user-guide/digitizing/dataentry.rst

 It is also possible to use the standard QGIS tools with the two vw_qgep main layers.
 But there will be no automatic value in the fk-fields of the reach-points and no preferred snapping to wastewater nodes.

-It is possible the get an automatic value in the rp_from/to_fk_wastewater_networkelement field with a special expression (lock at QGEP Issue #443).